Our Cocktails

 It was a cocktail that did not whisper.
 It spoke, clear, elegant and powerful.
 It earned him the title of Dutch Champion.

 Today, Essence No.5 is still on the menu at Fitz’s Bar, in the luxury of Pillows Maurits at the Park in Amsterdam.
 Over time, as befits a masterpiece, the recipe has evolved.
-But the essence, the CATZ essence, has remained.
+But the essence, the CATZ essence, remained.

 Current recipe: